The interaction design syllabus

 - False signifier (visual clues about something that turn out to be wrong)

-- Common signifiers of interaction (e.g. color, shape)
+- Common signifiers of interaction (e.g. colour, shape)

 - What symbols can represent (Feeling, object, action, concept)